Test-Time Compute Games: Additional Experimental Details

 \xhdr{Test-time compute prices and costs} In our experiments in Section~\ref{sec:experiments}, we instantiate the test-time compute games $\Gcal$ with each provider serving a different LLM.
 To determine the per-output token price for each provider/model, we refer to the Hugging Face list of inference providers\footnote{\url{https://huggingface.co/docs/inference-providers/index}, consulted on December 30, 2025} and, for each LLM, compute the average token price across the listed providers that offer access to that model.
 The resulting prices per million output tokens are as follows: \$0.1455, \$0.1245, \$0.10, and \$0.08 for $\texttt{Llama-3-8B-Instruct}$, $\texttt{Llama-3.1-8B-Instruct}$, $\texttt{Llama-3.2-1B-Instruct}$, and $\texttt{Llama-3.2-3B-Instruct}$, respectively; \$0.10, \$0.10, \$0.20, \$0.065, and \$0.1465 for $\texttt{Qwen-2-0.5B}$, $\texttt{Qwen-2-1.5B}$, $\texttt{Qwen-2-7B}$, \texttt{\seqsplit{Qwen-2.5-3B}}, and $\texttt{Qwen-2.5-7B}$, respectively; and \$0.125, \$0.10, and \$0.175 for the models $\texttt{R1-D-Llama-8B}$, $\texttt{R1-D-Qwen-1.5B}$, and $\texttt{R1-D-Qwen-7B}$, respectively.
 Then, we determine the per-output token generation cost by assuming that the per-token prices are $25\%$ higher than the per-token costs, which simply corresponds to the per-token margin of providers.
 Lastly, for each player (provider) $i$ in the game $\Gcal$, each test-time method with compute level $\theta$, and each dataset, we separately compute the quantities $p_i(\theta)$ (and correspondingly $c_i(\theta_i)$ using the margin $25\%$) by considering the average number of output tokens across all model outputs in the dataset and multiplying it by the per-token price.
+We additionally report inefficiency results for margins of $5\%$ and $15\%$ in Appendix~\ref{app:auction-tables} to assess the sensitivity of our findings to this choice.

 \xhdr{Dynamics of test-time compute games} To simulate the dynamics of a test-time compute game, we proceed as follows.
 First, we consider that all providers start with their lowest test-time compute level, that is, $\theta_i^1 = \min_{\theta \in \Theta} \theta, \forall i \in [N]$, which corresponds to using a single sample for best-of-n and majority voting, and generating responses in the first $20$-th percentile in terms of reasoning tokens for chain-of-thought, see Appendix~\ref{app:experimental-details}.
 Then, at each iteration $t$, we update the providers' compute levels from $\thetab^t$ to $\thetab^{t+1}$ by randomly selecting a provider $i_t\in[N]$ who does not have maximum utility when the others select $\thetab^t_{-i_t}$.
 We keep $\thetab^{t+1}_{-i_t}=\thetab^{t}_{-i_t}$ fixed, and take $\theta_{i_t}^{t+1}$ to be the smallest compute that is larger than $\theta_{i_t}^{t}$ if $\theta_{i_t}^{t}\prec\argmax_\theta U_{i_t}(\theta;\thetab_{-i_t}^{t})$, or to be the largest compute that is smaller than $\theta_{i_t}^{t}$ if $\theta_{i_t}^{t}\succ \argmax_\theta U_{i_t}(\theta;\thetab_{-i_t}^{t})$.
 If all providers are already maximizing their utilities, the better-response dynamics have reached a Nash equilibrium.
 At each time step, we use the values offered by providers to determine their market share and compute the price of anarchy according to Eq.~\ref{eq:PoA}, see Appendix~\ref{app:dynamics-results}.